Code-Institute-Submissions/milestone-project-79/README.md

 jQuery selector within the template literals used to target the API data (${results['results'][i]}) would be better written as dot notation -
 (${results.results[i]}).

-While running the website, the console log returned [warnings](https://github.com/vdgvzr/milestone-project--2/blob/master/assets/img/console-warnings.png?raw=true) specific to the security of the links of the recipes returned from the API
+While running the website, the console log returned [warnings](https://github.com/vdgvzr/milestone-project---2/blob/master/assets/img/console-warnings.png) specific to the security of the links of the recipes returned from the API.
+However it is my understanding that this data is something that can altered only on the API end.

 Used jshint to test js
 Am I responsive?